-Every year many businesses need to have financial statements prepared, compiled, or reviewed.
+Every year many businesses need to have preparation, compilation, review or financial statement audits.
 If you’re one of them it can seem like a confusing situation.
 Especially when you don’t know where to go.
 That’s where we come in.
 At Diane B. Rohde CPA PLLC we have reviewed, compiled, and prepared financials for a variety of businesses and business types.

 Having financial statements evaluated according to generally accepted accounting principles (GAAP) is a complex area of accounting.
 We handle these jobs with a level of accuracy not found very often in business.
 Contact us today for a free quote on your financial statement needs.

 Financial Statement Preparation

 Most preparation of financials takes place at the end of the month, quarter, or year.
 Quite often this service is a function of your accounting department or bookkeeper.
 However, some businesses want a level of analysis provided with their financial statement preparation.
 In these cases, they turn to a CPA for the additional evaluation and breakdown.

 Horizontal or vertical analysis can be part of a financial statement preparation.
 Also, ratio interpretation and comparative periods can be presented.
 All of these items help a business evaluate its current position and make changes going forward.
 Nothing says potential failure more than a business that doesn’t periodically assess its financial position.

 Compiled financial statements are designed to provide a more information validation than a preparation.
 Generally, a preparation assignment is done for internal management.
 But when you jump to a compilation, the use often is for external reporting purposes.
 Such as information being provided to a bank, creditor or as proof of finances for a loan.